Programs > Brochure

 PRACTICUM DETAILSLanguage Requirement: English, German a plus

-Possible Projects: Boxgirls International; JumpIn is a sports pedagogical project that enables minor refugees in "welcome-classes“ to participate alongside their peers from regular classes; RespAct program
+Possible Projects: Boxgirls International; JumpIn is a sports pedagogical project that enables minor refugees in "welcome-classes“ to participate alongside their peers from regular classes; RespAct program; GSA Tier Projects

 Cost: Students are responsible for flights, housing, potential visa fees, and living expenses.
-Camp Group will provide for local transportation.
-A one bedroom apartment near the office costs around $700 a month.
+Camp Group will provide a living stipend.
+A one bedroom apartment near the office costs around $5-700 a month.
+Students are required to purchase purchase WUSTL travel insurance for the duration of their practicum for $40/month.

 Travel Immunizations or preventative medication is recommended and may be required for your program participation.
 Students are responsible for covering all associated costs.
 Please refer to the CDC for more information.